husarion/panther_ros/README.md

 ## Build and run on hardware

-In order to build the Panther for hardware setup on internal computer, use following commands.
+In order to build the Panther ROS interface for hardware setup on internal computer, use following commands:
 ``` bash
 export HUSARION_ROS_BUILD_TYPE=hardware